kailash-manasarovar/statement/docs/timeline/2024/september.md

 - I go for a walk along Las Rotas.
 - I take my analog phone so I'm not tracked and followed.
 - I'm tracked and followed.
-- Just before the restaurant Sendar, Carmen Cano passes me on a bike, uturns to stare at me, grins and cycles off.
+- Just before the restaurant Sendra, Carmen Cano passes me on a bike, u-turns abruptly and stops to stare at me, grins and cycles off.
 - I have this on camera.

 ## Sunday 29th September